-Trae Young has been an absolute revelation for Oklahoma this season.
-Though he was ranked as the No. 16 recruit in the 2017 class, no one expected the freshman to set the college basketball world on fire the way he has this season.
-He leads the nation in both scoring and assists and set the school record for assists in only 16 games.
+Trae Young was an absolute revelation during his one season at Oklahoma.
+Though he was ranked as the No. 16 recruit in the 2017 class, no one expected the Young to set the college basketball world on fire the way he has this season.
+He led the nation in both scoring and assists and set the school mark for season assists in only 16 games.

 Off the court, little about Young is imposing.
 Listed at 6-foot-2 and 180 pounds, he rarely has a size advantage over opponents.
 He doesn’t have the go-go gadget limbs of Giannis Antetokounmpo, the freakish athleticism of LeBron James or the blistering speed of John Wall.
 Young is without a doubt a fantastic athlete, but his physical gifts aren’t what set him apart from his peers.